Know the Do's and Don'ts of Sharps Disposal

 Failure to adhere to local and national regulations regarding the proper sharps disposal and containment methods inside the four walls of your facility, can result in massive financial ramifications as well as damage to your reputation.
 Any facility, regardless of size or treatment options, is responsible for proper healthcare waste segregation and disposal of clinical sharps.

 Just to be clear, sharps don't merely imply needles, but also include scalpels, knives, infusion sets, and broken glass - specifically anything with a sharp edge to it.
 Basically, a sharp is anything that could potentially puncture skin.
 This is especially true when such items have come into contact with blood, potentially infectious body fluids, or pose a danger to humans or the general public.
-Think of proper sharps disposal as zombie prevention at the very least.

 Improperly discarded needles or other sharps not only pose dangers to immediate employees or healthcare workers due to potential for needlestick injury or other sharps injury, but have the potential to transmit infectious diseases such as hepatitis or human immunodeficiency virus (HIV) to the public at large.